 Joe Pool Lake

-Once settled, you can explore the 1,200 acres of hiking and mountain biking trails before hitting the lake for some water sports.
+Once settled, you can explore the 1,200 acres of hiking and mountain biking trails before hitting the lake for water sports.

-Of course, you can also fish while visiting Cedar Hill State Park.
-The best part about fishing in a state park is that you don’t have to have a fishing license when shore fishing or pier fishing while in a state park!
+The best part about fishing in a state park is that you don’t have to have a fishing license when shore fishing or pier fishing!

-On the northwest side of Joe Pool Lake, you will find Loyd Park.
 There is an entry fee per car, but that is because Loyd Park is loaded with amenities.
 This park offers guests a volleyball court, playground, picnic tables, and more.

 The northwest side of the lake is home to Lynn Creek State Park.